 If your site is using a robots.txt file, the AdSense crawler may be blocked from crawling your pages and determining their content.
 Learn how to grant our crawler access in your robots.txt file

-If the AdSense crawler doesn't know the login or password to your site, so we can't determine their content and provide relevant ads.
+If the AdSense crawler doesn't know the login or password to your site, we can't determine its content and provide relevant ads.
 However, you can grant our crawler access to login-protected pages in order to see relevant ads.

 If your pages use session IDs, you may not receive targeted ads on those pages.
 Since the session ID – and therefore the URL – changes every time that a different user views a page, the URL won't be in the index and will be queued to be crawled.
 Once the URL has been crawled, however, the session will most likely have expired.
 This means that pages seen by the users are never in the index.
 You'll need to remove the session IDs in order to display targeted ads.